AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/assign-profiles-cloud-manager.md

 Congratulations!
 Your newly formed Cloud Manager team (including yourself assigned to the **Business Owner** profile) has been set up.
 In the role of **Business Owner**, you are now just one step away from logging in to Cloud Manager and enabling the creation of your cloud resources.

-In this part of the onboarding journey you learned all about assigning your team members to profiles in the Admin Console.
+In this part of the onboarding journey you learned about assigning your team members to profiles in the Admin Console.
 You should now:

 * Understand what product profiles are.
 * Understand what Cloud Manager is.
 * Know the three important Cloud Manager product profiles: **Business Owner**, **Deployment Manager**, and **Developer**.
 * Be able to assign team members to Cloud Manager product profiles.

-You are now ready to continue your onboarding journey by next reviewing the document [Access Cloud Manager,](cloud-manager.md) where you will learn how to access Cloud Manager where you will create your project resources.
+You are now ready to continue your onboarding journey by next reviewing the document [Access Cloud Manager,](cloud-manager.md) where you will learn how to access Cloud Manager and create your project resources.

 ## Additional Resources {#additional-resources}